 The raw materials such as clinker or pre-cooked cement shall be sourced outside of the country or imported while the gypsum and limestone shall be sourced out locally.
 The proponent shall acquire all raw materials to the legitimate and legal source only.
 All suppliers shall provide for the necessary permits and licenses in bringing in the materials to the site.
 The arrangement shall be considered supplier-buyer agreement.
-Once operational, the raw materials shall be transported thru the use of the port facility of Seaoil Philippines, Inc. covered already by an Environmental Compliance Certificate (ECC) and with pending Foreshore Lease Agreement (FLA) application, an Agreement executed between Seaoil Philippines and Petra Cement, Inc. is provided in Annex D1.
+Once operational, the raw materials shall be transported thru the use of the port facility of Seaoil Philippines, Inc. covered already by an Environmental Compliance Certificate (ECC) with Reference No. ECC-09-180-0001 issued on April 26, 2018, see Annex D3 and with pending Foreshore Lease Agreement (FLA) application, Memorandum of Agreement (MOA) executed between Seaoil Philippines and Petra Cement, Inc. as Joint Venture Partner as provided in Section 3 in the MOA dated February 8, 2018, presented in Annex D1 and a Certification issued by Seaoil Philippines, Inc. that the port facility was constructed and designed to accommodate the operations of both parties, as presented in Annex D2.